The Mezquita, a World Heritage site:

 Just outside the Great Mosque itself you will find an orange tree courtyard where the faithful washed before prayers (Patio de los Naranjos).
 This beautiful garden is a perfect place to rest and catch your breath in the cool of its fountains and trees, and amidst the wafting scent of orange blossoms.

-See Travel Signposts Photo GalleryCan you please comment below?
-I'd appreciate it.
+See Travel Signposts Photo GalleryPlease comment below and let me know...
+I would really appreciate it.